 Beneath the Toolbox are several buttons, as shown in Figure 1-37, that allow you to quickly change the layout of the Maya interface.
-The default layout options include Single Perspective View, Four View, Perspective/Outliner, Perspective/Graph Editor, Hypershade/Perspective, and Perspective/Hypergraph/Graph.
-The arrow button underneath these layout buttons presents a pop-up menu of additional layout options.
+The default layout options include Single Perspective View, Four View, Front/Perspective and Outliner.

 Quick Layout buttons